The Future of Affirmative Action

 We need to situate the conversation about race, gender, and affirmative action in a wider account of democratic opportunity.
-The present system measures merit through scores on paper-and-pencil tests, but this measure is fundamentally unfair.

 For more than two decades, affirmative action has been under sustained assault.
 In courts, legislatures, and the media, opponents have condemned it as an unprincipled program of racial and gender preferences that threatens fundamental American values of fairness, equality, and democratic opportunity.
 Such preferences, they say, are extraordinary departures from prevailing "meritocratic" modes of selection, which they present as both fair and functional: fair, because they treat all candidates as equals; functional, because they are well suited to picking the best candidates.

 This challenge to affirmative action has met with concerted response.
 Defenders argue that affirmative action is still needed to rectify continued exclusion and marginalization.
 And they marshal considerable evidence showing that conventional standards of selection exclude women and people of color, and that people who were excluded in the past do not yet operate on a level playing field.
 But this response has largely been reactive.
 Proponents typically treat affirmative action as a crucial but peripheral supplement to an essentially sound framework of selection for jobs and schools.